pryv/service-core/components/stores/Notes.md

   - The proposal will induce a lot of overheads if the content of the event is not fully copied (ex fromTime toTime query)
 - At 1st step I propose to throw a new Error `multiple-streams-cross-store-not-supported`

-- **StreamQuery** 'blocks' will be supported on a "per storage" basis.
-  - A Query { any: ['.account', 'diary']}

 ### Streams and exploration of non cachable structures
 - Some streams structures might not be available or too big to be fully stored or cached (e.g. a file system)
-  - Add a new property to streams: 'nonCachableChildrens: true" to indicate (some) childrens cannot be cached.
+  - Add a new property to streams: 'nonCachableChildrens: true" to indicate (some) children cannot be cached.
-    **Alternative** add a 'containsNonCachableChildrens' item in the chidren list <= not preffered
+    **Alternative** add a 'containsNonCachableChildrens' item in the children list <= not preferred
   - 'nonCachable' property is added to streams that cannot be cached.
   - 'nonCachable' substreams are 'nonCachable'
   - To be sure we can give ACR to a nonCachable stream: